Myth 1: Two-way radios are expensive

 Myth 2: Ofcom license is hard to obtain and is expensive

-Myth 3: The sound quality might not be as good as telephone
+Myth 3: The sound quality might not be as good as the telephone

 Myth 4: Two-way radios don’t offer extra features